shushaaniik/linux_hw/README.md

 # New files

-**Gets number N on its input and creates N files with the following naming pattern File_i.txt and stores inside of each file the following text "Hello, World i**
+**Gets number N on its input and creates N files with the following naming pattern file_i.txt and stores inside of each file the following text "Hello, World i**

 ## Usage